contrast-zone/rewrite.js/README.md

 # rewrite

 *Rewrite* is estimated to be a Turing complete, s-expression based term rewriting system.
-Its intention is operating over s-expressions to expand asserted template occurrences while aiming to be intuitive enough to introduce code templating to non-technical users. *Rewrite* is designed as a creation with only one kind of rules: substitution rules.
+Its original intention is operating over s-expressions to expand asserted template occurrences while aiming to be intuitive enough to introduce code templating to non-technical users.

+Nevertheless, its potential capabilities reach far beyond templating. *Rewrite* operates on s-expressions, and it can transform any s-expression to any other s-expression using its rule based computing system.
+It may be used as a curiosity computing platform, problem solver, theorem prover, parser generator, compiler compiler, and pretty much everywhere where any kind of computation is required, as long as its slower performance on intensive computations doesn't exceed user patience.

+*Rewrite* is designed as a creation with only one kind of rules: substitution rules.
 Being such a minimalist creation, complete *Rewrite* implementation takes about 400 Javascript lines of code.

 ---

 To try *Rewrite* within browser, please refer to [Rewrite Playground](https://contrast-zone.github.io/rewrite/playground/index.html).
+The playground also may be run locally, after downloading this package.

 ---

-## declaring and expanding templates
+## basic template expansion

 *Rewrite* brings only four keywords for declaring templates: `REWRITE`, `READ`, `WRITE`, and `VAR`.
 Templates are declared by the following patern: